aRakkolainen/Purrfect_Match_Project/README.md

 ## Getting started
 Restore the databases from the purrfectMatchApp/databases folder to the pgAdmin 4 (version 17).
+Remember to name databases with exactly same and change the ownership of each database to match your pgAdmin 4 information
-In the purrfectMatchApp/db folder, add your own pgAdmin 4 information to the each file.
+In the purrfectMatchApp/db folder, add your own pgAdmin 4 information (username and password) to the each file.

 ### How to run in terminal:
 cd purrfectMatchApp
 npm install (installs required dependencies)
-npm run dev
+npm start

+## Short demo video
+Link to short demonstration about our app will be linked here soon..